-Crown Copyright 2023 [Subject to Contract] 10.
-Charges The Charges for the Deliverables shall be as set out: 11.
+Crov vn Copyright 202 academic custom and teaching and research purposes, restricted to data that is not collected from Acas or related directly to Acas service delivery.
+12. Charges The Charges for the Deliverables are: £39,465.00 excluding VAT Full details of the breakdown of charges shall be as set out in Annex 3 - Charges 13.
 Payment Payment of undisputed invoices will be made within 30 days of receipt of invoice, which must be submitted promptly by the Supplier.
-All invoices must be sent, quoting a valid Purchase Order Number (PO Number) and any other relevant details, to: Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
-You must be in receipt of a valid PO Number before submitting an invoice.
+All invoices must be sent, quoting a valid Purchase Order Number (PO Number) and any other relevant details, to: finance@acas.org.uk You must be in receipt of a valid PO Number before submitting an invoice.
 To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name, email, and telephone number) of your Buyer contact (i.e. Buyer Authorised Representative).
 Non-compliant invoices may be sent back to you, which may lead to a delay in payment.
-Payments will be made to If you have a query regarding an outstanding payment please contact our Accounts Payable team by email to: between 09:00- 17:00 Monday to Friday.
-12. Data Protection Liability Cap In accordance with clause 12.6 of the Conditions, the Supplier's total aggregate liability under clause 14.7.5 of the Conditions is no more than the Data Protection Liability Cap, being 13.
-Progress Meetings and Progress Reports The Supplier shall attend progress meetings every 2 weeks.
-14. Buyer Authorised For general liaison your contact will continue to be Representati ve(s) or, in their absence, 15.
-Supplier Authorised For general liaison your contact will continue to be
+If you have a query regarding an outstanding payment please contact our Accounts Payable team either by email to: ap@uksbs.co.uk or by telephone 01793 867000 between 09:00-17:00 Monday to Friday.
+14. Data Protection Liability Cap In accordance with clause 12.6 of the Conditions, the Supplier's total aggregate liability under clause 14.7.5 of the Conditions is no more than the Data Protection Liability Cap, being £100,000.00 total amount payable to the Supplier under this Contract.
+15. Progress Meetings and Progress Reports The Supplier shall attend progress meetings with the Buyer every two weeks, on average 16.
+Buyer Authorised Representati ve(s) For general liaison your contact will continue to be • • • • • • • • • • • • • • • • • • 17.
+Supplier Authorised Representati ve(s) For general liaison your contact will continue to be 18.
+Address for notices ACAS Deputy Director Research (Operations) Acas National Birkbeck, University of London